 Questions & Answers

-Sarah: Yes.
-A marriage license is required of any couple getting married in Connecticut.
-The fee is usually $30 and if you want a certified copy, there is an additional fee of $20.
+Sarah: Yes, a marriage license is required of any couple getting married in Connecticut.
+The fee is usually $50 and if you want a certified copy, there is an additional fee.

 Question: Can I get the marriage license without my partner?
 It's so hard to coordinate our schedules during the day and we are so busy planning for the wedding?